 4God commanded Moses to instruct every man in the Israelite community to take a lamb for his family on the tenth day of the first month.
 If it is a small household, they can share the lamb with the nearest neighbor.
 The Passover lamb must be 1 year old and without defect.
 The Passover lamb can be a sheep or goat.
-The lamb must be taken care until the 14th day of the first month.
+The lamb must be taken care of until the 14th day of the first month.
 They are to dip the hyssop branch into the blood of the Passover lamb and paint the blood on the tops and sides of the doorframes.
 The meat of the Passover lamb is to be roasted and not boiled or eaten raw.
 The roast meat of the Passover lamb should be eaten with unleavened bread made without yeast and bitter herbs.
 None of the meat of the Passover lamb should be left until morning.
-Anything that remained from the Passover lamb would be burned with fire (Vv.1-11).
+Anything that remained from the Passover lamb should be burned with fire (12: 1-11).

-The Lord says, when he sees the blood, He will pass over their houses of the Israelites.
-He will smite the firstborn throughout the land of Egypt.
-All the gods, He will execute judgment.
-The blood for the Israelites would be a sign or token that God will protect and save them this night as the death angel passes over.
-This would be a memorial, a feast to be continued to be celebrated and observed for generations to come; keeping it as a law (Vv.12-14).
+The Lord says, when he sees the blood, He will pass over the houses of the Israelites.
+He will smite the Egyptian's firstborn throughout the land of Egypt, and all their gods, He will execute judgment.
+The blood from the lamb, put over their doorpost for the Israelites would be a sign or token that God will protect and save them this night as the death angel passes over.
+This would be a memorial, and kept as a feast to be a continued celebration and observance for generations to come (12:12-14).